 A long time ago, all the way back in ancient Greece, the white rose was a symbol of the goddess Aphrodite (who was later renamed Venus by the Romans).
 Aphrodite embodies the ideal of feminine beauty, love, and sexuality.
 There is a myth that all roses used to be white, until the goddess pricked her foot on a thorn, dripping her blood onto the roses and causing them to turn red.
 Allegedly, this happened after Cupid (or Eros) accidentally shot the stems with an arrow, resulting in the flower growing thorns.
 Offering flowers at the temples of the gods was a common practice in ancient Greek times.
 Seeing as Aphrodite represented roses, she was often honored with them by her followers.
 Because of this ancient myth, giving flowers has become a way of expressing that you view your loved one as a goddess.
 It is the perfect way to tell your significant other that he/she/they means the world to you.

 The white rose is also a symbol in Christianity, as it often represents the Virgin Mary.
 She is sometimes called the “Mystical Rose of Heaven,” where the rose represents purity and joy.
-Because of her connection to the white rose, they often were popular in medieval gardens.
+Because of her connection to the white rose, they often were prevalent in medieval gardens.

 Political Significance of These Blooms